Pier Paolo Creanza

 I'm a PhD candidate in Economics at Princeton University, and affiliated with the Industrial Relations Section.
 My interests lie primarily within applied microeconomics, especially topics in Labor, Public and Historical Economics.
 My work in progress focuses on scientific productivity and innovation.

-My first publication, "Institutions, trade and growth: the ancient Greek case of proxenia", is forthcoming on the Journal of Economic History.
+My first publication, "Institutions, trade and growth: the ancient Greek case of proxenia", is out on the Journal of Economic History.
+It also won the Arthur H. Cole Prize for the outstanding contribution on JEH in 2024.

-This May, I presented my paper "Returning brains: tax incentives, migration and scientific productivity" at the 2023 Annual Meeting of the Society of Labor Economits (SOLE) in Philadelphia.
+This May, I presented my paper "Returning brains: tax incentives, migration and scientific productivity" at the 2024 Migration and Organizations Conference at Wharton.

 You can find me on Twitter and LinkedIn.
 My CV is here.